GIST-NJU/RestCT/README.md

 ```
 The two mandatory options are:

-- `--swagger`: the Swagger specification file of the APIs under test
+- `--swagger`: the Swagger specification file of the APIs under test (currently, only OpenAPI 2.0 is supported)
 - `--dir`: the output directory of test results

 The other optional options include:

-- `--SStrength`: coverage strength of sequence covering arrays for operatio sequences (Integer), default=2
+- `--SStrength`: coverage strength of sequence covering arrays for operation sequences (Integer), default=2
 - `--EStrength`: coverage strength of covering arrays for essential input-parameters (Integer), default=3
 - `--AStrength`: coverage strength of covering arrays for all input-parameters (Integer), default=2
 - `--budget`: time budget allocated to perform testing (seconds), default=3600 (one hour)
 - `--patterns`: location of the pattern file (used to extract constraints from input-parameters' description), default = `lib/matchrules.json`
 - `--jar`: location of the ACTS tool (used to generate covering arrays), default=`lib/acts_2.93.jar`
-- `--head`: if the APIs under test requires authorization, then the API key shuold be specificed using this option.
+- `--head`: if the APIs under test requires authorization, then the API key should be specified using this option.
 The format is as `"{\"key\":\"access_token\"}"`.